Guide to Plagiarism, Research and Referencing

 Do:

-• Ensure that the use of AI in your research and learning aligns with the VNS guidelines.
+• Ensure that the use of AI in your research and learning aligns with the VNS using AI guidelines.
 Following the guidelines ensures that you are using AI in an approved manner, promoting fairness and consistency across the student body.

 • Ensure you understand how your information and data are used by AI tools before using them.
 Informed consent protects your privacy and ensures that you are aware of potential risks when using AI.